kyle-tennison/Magnetite/readme.md

 The equations used to obtain stiffness matrices were derived in this [University of New Mexico Paper](https://www.unm.edu/~bgreen/ME360/2D%20Triangular%20Elements.pdf).

+Other references are made to this [Indian Institute of Science Paper](https://mecheng.iisc.ac.in/suresh/me237/feaNotes/Chapter2.pdf).

 More information is found on this [Wikipedia page](https://en.wikipedia.org/wiki/Finite_element_method)

 ## More